Best Cleaning Supplies 2019: Multi-Purpose, Laundry Detergent, Stain Remover

 But . . . you knew there was probably a “but” here.
 A tremendous number of folks really don’t like the scent of Persil.
 In fact, that’s the biggest disappointment we hear from readers (we interviewed 37 parents for this article).
 Persil does make a Sensitive Skin version that claims to be hypoallergenic, dye-free and perfume-free.
 While we didn’t test this version, other reviews note that it is not quite as effective as the Original version.

-Persil also sells its detergent in a powder (Power-Pearls, $15.90 62 oz.) and pods (Power-Caps, $17.97 62-count).
+Persil also sells its detergent in a powder (Power-Pearls, $59.40 and pods (Power-Caps, $17.56 62-count).
 We don’t recommend pods in houses with small children.
 Please see our 7 Things below for more details on why.

 And another issue to consider: there is no legal meaning to “natural” when it comes to laundry detergent.
 Despite these challenges, we understand parents may want to stay away from chemicals perceived to be more harsh to the environment and/or your skin.
 Mrs. Meyer’s uses no parabens, formaldehyde, artificial colors or bleach in its detergent.
-They have a great breakdown of ingredients on their website, if you want to know more.
+The brand has a great breakdown of ingredients on their website, if you want to know more.

 Let’s get down to the nitty gritty here: does Mrs. Meyer’s work?
 Other “natural” detergents using plant-derived ingredients often cost a lot more but don’t clean nearly as well as the mainstream detergents like Persil and Tide.
 Mrs. Meyer’s, though, does a very good job at cleaning laundry and removing stains.
 And it is highly concentrated–you only need 1 oz. per load.
 Parents seem to love Mrs. Meyer’s, although some complain they don’t care for the scent.